Can I deduct gofundme donations?

 To answer the question can I deduct gofundme donations?, one must consider the facts and circumstances of the donation and apply the correct interpretation of the law.

 The fact that a charitable contribution is made through gofundme does not make it nondeductible.
 Depending on the facts and circumstances of each gift, a donation through gofundme may be deductible.
 To be a permitted deduction on your federal income taxes, however, the donation must be made to a qualified organization.
 You may deduct a charitable contribution made to, or for the use of, any organization that is qualified under §170(c) of the Internal Revenue Code.

 If you are donating to a gofundme personal campaign, the donation will be considered a personal gift and is generally not-deductible.
 This includes contributions made to an organization that does not qualify under §170(c).
 You cannot deduct contributions earmarked for relief or a particular individual or family.
 If you give more than $14,000, or $28,000 if you are filing jointly, to any one person, either directly or through a gofundme campaign, you are required to pay a gift tax on that monetary donation.

 Gofundme has a program that certifies a list of qualified charities under §501(c) as non-profits.
-This program is known as the Gofundme certified charity campaign.
-Those qualifying for this campaign will have a (ü) badge followed by the words “Certified Charity” if the gofundme campaign qualifies for as a charitable organization for a tax deduction.
+This program is known as the “Gofundme.org” certified charity campaign.
+Those qualifying for this campaign will have a (ü) badge followed by the words “Certified Charity”.
+Donations to these “GoFundme.org”campaigns are 100% income deductible.